Finest positroid subdivisions from maximal weakly separated collections: Boundary maps on reduced plabic graphs and the second theorem

 \subsection{The boundary maps on plabic graphs}

-\begin{definition} A plabic graph is a planar graph $G$ embedded in a closed disk $\mathbf{D}$ satisfying the following conditions \begin{enumerate} \item No edges cross each other. \item Each internal vertex is colored black or white. \item Each internal vertex is connected by a path to some boundary vertex. \item The boundary vertices are labeled by $1,2,\cdots,n$ in clockwise order for some $n \in \mathbb{Z}_{>0}$. \item Each boundary vertex is incident to exactly one internal vertex by an edge. \end{enumerate} \end{definition}
+\begin{defi} A plabic graph is a planar graph $G$ embedded in a closed disk $\mathbf{D}$ satisfying the following conditions \begin{enumerate} \item No edges cross each other. \item Each internal vertex is colored black or white. \item Each internal vertex is connected by a path to some boundary vertex. \item The boundary vertices are labeled by $1,2,\cdots,n$ in clockwise order for some $n \in \mathbb{Z}_{>0}$. \item Each boundary vertex is incident to exactly one internal vertex by an edge. \end{enumerate} \end{defi}

-\begin{definition} Two plabic graphs $G$ and $G'$ are said to be move equivalenct to each other if $G$ and $G'$ can be related to each other via a sequence of the following local moves (M1), (M2) and (M3):\\\\ (M1) (The square move) Change the colors of vertices of a quadrilateral face whose vertices are trivalent.
+\begin{defi} Two plabic graphs $G$ and $G'$ are said to be move equivalent to each other if $G$ and $G'$ can be related to each other via a sequence of the following local moves (M1), (M2) and (M3):\\\\ (M1) (The square move) Change the colors of vertices of a quadrilateral face whose vertices are trivalent as Figure \ref{fig10}.